By Linh Nguyen

-Sanchez also stated that the number of bookings is increasing due to the fact that they are “holding onto large numbers of people destined to go to state prison.”
+Sanchez also stated that the number of bookings is increasing due to the fact that they are “holding onto large numbers of people slated for CDCR.”
 The CDC does not allow transfers between correctional facilities at this time.
-They are currently holding 99 people who are supposed to be in a state prison.
+They are currently holding 99 people who are awaiting transfer to state prison.

 There have not been any new staff cases since Aug.
 11. In total there have been 53 staff cases thus far.